About Tosca

 Q: What is life like when you’re not writing?

 A: I sleep.
 And wash my hair (well, sometimes.)
-I hang out with my kids and obsessively catch up with all the friends, cleaning, projects, e-mail, TV shows and errands I neglected while I was writing.
+I hang out with my husband and kids and obsessively catch up with all the friends, cleaning, projects, e-mail, TV shows and errands I neglected while I was writing.
 But even then writing has a way of creeping in-–especially when I travel.

 Q: What’s the best advice you’ve received on writing/publication?